reinarpg/reinarpg-block/doc/API.md

 Deprecated, returns a plaintext string containing the sign's text

 #### set .signText
-Deprecated, sets the text for a sign's text, can be plaintext, or array of JSON or prismarine-chat instances
+Deprecated, sets the text for a sign's text, can be plaintext, or array of JSON or reinarpg-chat instances